-We have carried out a review study in order to remind the pediatrician of the differences in bone age (EO) between the existing Greulich-Pyle (GP) or Tanner-Whitehouse 2 (TW2) methods compared to Ebrí ages: EO Ebrí-carpal (EOIC) metacarpophalangic (EOIMF) and Carpometacarpophalangic (EOICMF).
+We have carried out a review study in order to remind the pediatrician of the differences in bone age (EO) existing between the existing Greulich-Pyle (GP) or Tanner-Whitehouse 2 (TW2) methods with respect to Ebrí ages: EO Ebrí-carpal (EOIC) metacarpal (EOIMF) and Carpometacarpophalangeal (EOICMF).
 The study was carried out in Spanish longitudinal casuistry "Andrea Prader".
 It comprises 160 healthy children: 73 males and 87 females, distributed by sex and age from 0.5 to 20 years.
-By obtaining the EO for each method, a comprehensive study can be carried out between them, and thus, observing if there are differences, being able to offer a quantification to the pediatrician for him to take them into account.
-In previous studies, the equations for obtaining the EO were expressed by the Ebrí methods.
+By obtaining the EO for each method, a compassionate study can be carried out between them, and thus, observing if there are differences, being able to offer the pediatrician quantification, in order to take them into account.
+In previous studies, the equations for obtaining the EO were exposed by the Ebrí methods.
 These quantifications are presented throughout this review.

-In this way, the doctor will be able to know the equivalences to EO Ebrí, when he only has the EO of a child by the GP or TW2 methods.
-However, when the pediatrician obtains the EO with our method, no correction is necessary for a Spanish child since it has been obtained directly, and not through the filter of the two English and American methods.
+In this way, the clinician will be able to know the equivalences to EO Ebrí, when he only has the EO of a child by the GP or TW2 methods.
+However, when the pediatrician obtains the EO obtained by our method, no correction is necessary for a Spanish child since it has been obtained directly, and not through the filter of the two English and American methods.
 When the Ebrí method is applied to non-Spanish children, it is also convenient to assess these differences.

-We observe how in women, GP has a tendency to overestimate, while Tanner and our methods tend to underestimate.
-In men, not only GP has a tendency to overestimate but also TW2 compared to our methods.
+We observe how in women, GP has a tendency to overestimate, while Tanner and our methods to underestimate.
+In men, not only GP has a tendency to overestimate but also TW2 with respect to our methods.